Public Art - LACMA Loan

 Public Art provides teaching and learning opportunities while also inviting civic dialogue.
 These sculptures support community vibrancy and a sense of belonging that attracts attention and aids wayfinding.
 Spaces like this connect artists with the community on and off-campus.

 Decoy (1990) by Martin Puryear (b.
 1941) was on display in the LACMA sculpture garden.
 Puryear is a major contemporary artist in the minimalist tradition who represented the US at the Venice Biennale.
-The only time this work has left LACMA since its commission in 1990 is for an exhibition at the White House on contemporary American sculptors in 1995–96.
+This is the only time this work has left LACMA since its acquisition in 1990.

 Decoy is located at the Fine Arts Building.